Global Biosolids Market

 Biosolids: An Effective Out-of-Waste Material

-It is estimated that more than 35 million tons of biosolids were produced around the globe in the year 2018.
-Europe alone accounted for more than one-fourth of the global production in 2018.
-European Commission and European Governments have supported biosolids asbest environmental solution for waste disposal.
-U.S., the largest producer in North America consumes most of the biosolids for land application.
-Companies in the U.S such as Mannco are focused on developing new technologies to produce low cost, energy efficient and exceptional quality (EQ) biosolids.
-China is likely to surpass North America in the coming years.
-China has invested heavily in wastewater treatment technologies in the recent past and strategic plans to increase the investment in environmental protection, biosolids certainly fits the bill for waste disposal.
+In 2018, biosolids market was valued at US$1.4 Bn and is expected to reach US$1.9 Bn by 2025, registering a healthy growth of 4.7% between 2021 and 2025.
+It is estimated that more than 35 million tons of biosolids were produced (for beneficial use) around the globe in the year 2018.
+Europe alone accounted for more than 25% of the global consumption in 2018.
+European Commission and European Governments have supported biosolids as best environmental solutions for waste disposal.
+The U.S., largest producer in North America, consumes most of the biosolids for land application.

-Based upon regulations, biosolids can be classified as Class A and Class B. Class A biosolids are free of pathogens and can be used in applications where public contact is likely.
-Class A meets the standards set by governing bodies such as U.S. EPA.
-On the other hand, Class B has low level of pathogens and is used in farms or land reclamation applications.
-However, due to bad odor, high vector attraction and pathogens there is significant shift of customers from Class B to Class A. Furthermore, Class B also attracts a lot of attention from regulatory authorities and cannot be applied in home lawns and gardens.
+Based upon regulations, biosolids can be classified as Class A, Class B, and Class A (EQ).
+Class A biosolids are free of pathogens and can be used in applications where public contact is likely.
+Class A meets the standards set by governing bodies such as the U.S. EPA.
+On the other hand, Class B has low level of pathogens and is used in agricultural or land reclamation applications.
+However, due to bad odor, high vector attraction, and pathogens there is significant shift of customers from Class B to Class A and Class A (EQ).
+Together, they are expected to account for more than 50% of the total biosolids market by the end of forecast period.
+Furthermore, Class B also attracts a lot of attention from regulatory authorities and cannot be applied in home lawns and gardens.

-In terms of consumption, agriculture accounted for more than 50% of the market in 2018.
-For their high nutrition value, containing micro and macro nutrients, major usage of Biosolids in agriculture are as: a fertilizer, soil replacement product or a soil conditioner.
-Other key applications of biosolids include landfilling, heat generation, landscaping, and construction materials wherein it can be used as a land reclamation material or as a fuel source.
+In terms of consumption, agriculture accounted for more than 60% of the market in 2018.
+For their high nutrition value, containing micro and macro nutrients, biosolids in agriculture are used as fertilizers, soil replacement products or a soil conditioner.
+Other key applications of biosolids include forestry and landscaping, land reclamation, construction materials, and heat generation.

-Foremost factor behind the rising consumption of biosolids is increasing pressure from regulatory bodies to phase out landfilling, stringent regulations on wastewater, sewage treatment and waste disposal.
-European Union and U.S. government are closely scrutinizing landfill and incineration aspects and imposition of strict laws.
+Foremost factor supporting the rising consumption of biosolids is increasing pressure from regulatory bodies to phase out landfilling, stringent regulations on wastewater, sewage treatment, and waste disposal.
+The European Union (EU) and the U.S. Government are closely scrutinizing landfill and incineration aspects and imposition of strict laws.
 Biosolids in land application offers greenhouse gas benefits with carbon recycling and nourishing vegetation for further CO2 capture.
+Biosolids has major role to play in circular economies.
+The recycling of biosolids into agriculture is recognised by the U.K. government and EU as the best environmental option.

-Biosolids have the ability to eliminate need for commercial fertilizers.
+Biosolids can eliminate need for commercial fertilizers.
 There is a growing trend towards the use of biosolids in amenity horticulture (floriculture, greenhouse container, arboriculture, etc.).
-Biosolids offers various benefits such as reducing the dependency on synthetic fertilizers, reduce greenhouse emissions, improve water holding capacity and improve soil structure.
-Biosolids is also expected to play an important role in treatment and reclamation of former mining sites.
-Biosolids can upgrade the mine land and assists in vegetation establishment.
+Biosolids offers various benefits such as reducing the dependency on synthetic fertilizers, lower greenhouse emissions, improve water holding capacity, and improve soil structure.
+Biosolids are also expected to play an important role in treatment and reclamation of former mining sites as they can upgrade the mined land and assist in vegetation establishment.

 Malodor Creating a Negative Perception among Consumers

-Transportation (and the cost of moving) of disposal water/waste, difficulties in raising capital for the new plants are few factors likely to restrict the market growth.
+Transportation (and the cost of moving) of disposal water/waste and difficulties in raising capital for new plants are few factors likely to restrict the market growth.